 Duties may include but are not limited to the following:

-- Assists in the development and implementation of projects to improve water quality in the drainage system, such as the construction of small water quality facilities and planting vegetation in wetlands; collects and analyzes data on existing surface water systems; monitors water quality; recruits and coordinates volunteers for water quality projects.
+- Assists in the development and implementation of projects to improve water quality in the drainage system; collects and analyzes data on existing surface water systems; monitors water quality; recruits and coordinates volunteers for water quality projects.